shubhro2002/Comparing-Clustering-Algorithms-by-Customer-Segmentation/README.md

 Clustering results are visualized using 3D PCA plots to interpret how customer segments are distributed in reduced dimensions

-## 📜 License
-MIT License.
-Feel free to use or adapt this work for personal or academic projects.

 ## 🧠 Future Enhancements
 - Implement CURE hierarchical clustering
 - Add cluster evaluation metrics (Silhouette, Davies-Bouldin)